herruzo99/pycalista-ista/README.md

 ### Running Tests

+#### Locally

 The project uses pytest for testing.
-To run the tests:
+To run the tests locally:

 ```bash
 # Run all tests